 - Poor academic performance

-As I mentioned earlier, my decisions as an adult were affected by my loss of a relationship with my father.
+As I mentioned earlier, my decisions as an adult were affected by the loss of my emotional connection with my father.
 Two divorces are proof enough for me.
-If you and your children are victims of Parental Alienation, please reach out to me, and get the help you need right away.
+If you and your children are victims of Parental Alienation, please reach out to me.